Charlie9009/CI_PP4_BLOG/README.md

 1. As a Site Visitor I can read news so I can keep up to speed with the world.

-2. As a Site Visitor I can see a list of news posts so that I can choose which ones to read.

-3. As a Site Visitor I can create an account so that I can interact with the content, add my own content and search for content.
+2. As a Site Visitor I can create an account so that I can interact with the content, add my own content and search for content.

-4. As a Site Visitor I can view questions other people have had about the site.
+3. As a Site Visitor I can view questions other people have had about the site.

-5. As a Site Visitor I can view questions so that I can see what other people have had to say about the site.
+4. As a Site Visitor I can view questions so that I can see what other people have had to say about the site.

 #### Site User

-6. As a Site User I can create, read, update and delete posts so that I can manage my content.
+5. As a Site User I can create, read, update and delete posts so that I can manage my content.

-7. As A Site User I can search for posts so I can find the relevant one for me.
+6. As A Site User I can search for posts so I can find the relevant one for me.

-8. As a Site User I can click on a post and see comments and the post so I can get a better view of the posts.
+7. As a Site User I can click on a post and see comments and the post so I can get a better view of the posts.

-9. As a Site User I can read comments so that I can get a nuanced view of the news.
+8. As a Site User I can read comments so that I can get a nuanced view of the news.

-10. As a Site User I can comment on a post so that I can ask question and be a part of the conversation.
+9. As a Site User I can comment on a post so that I can ask question and be a part of the conversation.

 #### Site owner goals

-11. As a Site Admin I can create, read, update and delete posts so that I can manage my content.
+10. As a Site Admin I can create, read, update and delete posts so that I can manage my content.

-12. As a Site Admin I can draft news posts so that I dont have to finish writing the news posts right way.
+11. As a Site Admin I can draft news posts so that I dont have to finish writing the news posts right way.

-13. As a Site Admin I can search for posts so that I can find posts I am interested in.
+12. As a Site Admin I can search for posts so that I can find posts I am interested in.

-14. As a Site Admin I can answer questions so that users feel included in the site.
+13. As a Site Admin I can answer questions so that users feel included in the site.

 ### Technical design